bpmn-io/bpmn.io/src/blog/2023/007-form-js-1.5.md

   </p>
 </div>

-With the addition of groups, you can now organize form components both visually and logically.
-In combination with component resizing, this gives you a lot of control over where your fields end up and allows you to create visually appealing form layouts
+With groups, you can now visually and logically organize form components.
+Combined with component resizing, this gives you much control over where your fields end up and allows you to create visually appealing form layouts.

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/007-group.png">